Rolex Shortage Explained [Rolex Availability Complete Guide]

 However, what is interesting is that everyone is talking about a Rolex shortage, but this is only the case for new Rolex watches from Authorized dealers (AD).
 If you, for example, visit marketplaces like Chrono24, you can see that there are thousands of sports models available.
 Just to demonstrate, this is how many Rolex Submariner 116610LN is currently for sale on Chrono24:

 Rolex shortage, eh?

-At the same time, if you want into an AD asking for this model, they will either laugh, tell you that their waiting list is full, or mention that it is impossible to get one due to the demand.
+At the same time, if you went into an AD asking for this model, they likely tell you that their waiting list is full, or mention that it is impossible to get one due to the demand.
 Or.. you may be lucky and get to be set on the list with no guarantees at all to ever get to buy one.
 Some customers have even reported being met with a snarky attitude.

 But this brings us to the next point, and that is pricing.

 When it comes to the pricing of stainless steel sorts Rolex watches, this is where it gets interesting.

 When we asked Rolex about this during our meeting with them in Baselworld, they just acknowledged these watches are in high demand and that they were aware of the availability problem.
 For the Daytona, this has been the case since the 1990s.
 The same can always be said of any new model basically.

 Obviously, the availability of stainless steel sports Rolexes varies a lot.
 In writing moment, the Rolex models that are the hardest to get are the Daytona 116500, 126710BLNR, 126710BLRO, 126610LN, 124060, 126711CHNR, 126610LN, 126610LV.
 But as mentioned earlier, the scarcity has trickled down to more and more models over the last couple of years.